-Envisioned by Hong Kong architect Andre Fu, the Upper House was designed to give guests the experience of staying in a luxury residence within easy reach of the design stores, markets, and nightlife of the Wan Chai neighborhood.
-Every detail here has been carefully considered, from the reclaimed timber and environmentally friendly paint to the arrangement of the hotel’s 300 works of original art.
+Envisioned by Hong Kong-based architect Andre Fu, the Upper House was designed to give guests the experience of staying in a luxury residence within easy reach of the design stores, markets, and nightlife of the Wan Chai neighborhood.
+Every detail here has been carefully considered, from the environmentally friendly paint to the arrangement of the hotel’s over 400 works of original art.
 As they climb the levels of the hotel, guests encounter sculptures with names like Silence, and Rise, and Lifted, which take them on an upward journey that ends at the 49th-floor Sky Bridge—a candle-lined walkway overlooking the atrium that’s lit by a James Turrell–esque skylight.

-All the rooms, suites, and penthouses offer a choice between two color schemes: “bamboo,” with ash flooring, bamboo wood, and lilac upholstery, or “celadon,” furnished in tea green and lime- and cream-colored oak.
+All the rooms, suites, and penthouses offer a choice between two color schemes: “bamboo,” with ash flooring, bamboo timber, and lilac upholstery, or “celadon,” furnished in green tea upholstery, limed oak flooring, and creme oak timber.
 Particular attention was given to the bathrooms.
-Each is nearly 100 square feet and outfitted with concealed televisions and sound systems as well as open-plan rain showers.
-Some have soaking tubs carved from Turkish limestone, from which guests can take in views of Victoria Harbour and Kowloon.
+Each is nearly 300 square feet and outfitted with concealed televisions and sound systems as well as open-plan rain showers.
+Some have soaking tubs carved from Turkish limestone, from which guests can take in views of Victoria Harbour or the surrounding mountains.
 A contrast to many Hong Kong hotels, the Upper House restaurant, Café Gray Deluxe, emphasizes simple dishes prepared from the best local and organic produce.
 The result is high quality but not pretentious, much like the hotel itself.

 Have you been here?
 Share a tip or a photo with fellow travelers.